MinaProtocol/mina/rfcs/0021-glossary-terms.md

 **Downsides:** This is a subset of "Transactions", so it is a bit redundant.

 **Usage:** There are three types of transactions in the Coda network currently - user transactions, fee transfers, and coinbases.
+User transactions allow users to manage accounts and send money.

 **Alternatives:**
 - User command - this term is confusing, especially in  docs, as it can be conflated with a CLI command that a user issues.

 ### Snark worker / Snarker
-**Concept:** A Coda node that produces SNARKs to compress transactions (and in the future, blocks) in the network.
+**Concept:** A Coda node that produces SNARKs to compress data in the network.

 **Rationale:** The community likes SNARKs and it is a point of differentiation for Coda, so snarker is an engaging term.